Beneficiary Designation Gifts

-A beneficiary designation gift is a simple and affordable way to make a gift to support York College.
+A beneficiary designation gift is a simple and affordable way to make a gift to support York University.
 You can designate us as a beneficiary of a retirement, investment or bank account or your life insurance policy.

 If you are interested in making a gift but are also concerned about your future needs, keep in mind that beneficiary designation gifts are among the most flexible of all charitable gifts.
 Even after you complete the beneficiary designation form, you can take distributions or withdrawals from your retirement, investment or bank account and continue to freely use your account.
 You can also change your mind at any time in the future for any reason, including if you have a loved one who needs your financial help.